-The differential influence of the Covid-19 pandemic on reproductive patterns by socioeconomic status has not been the focus of previous empirical studies, nor populations suffering from substantial socioeconomic cleavages.
-Despite institutional efforts, countries with the most significant socioeconomic disparities worldwide lag in timely assessing the consequences of the pandemic (Binstock et al. 2021).
-Unequal data availability and quality across countries and subpopulations implies that the influence of Covid-19 on population dynamics will be better understood in high-income countries, making it utterly necessary to measure these disparities in the rest of the world, particularly in Latin America and the Caribbean (LATAM), where the impact of the pandemic has been sizable.
-Assuming no underreport, Covid-related deaths in LATAM account for approximately one-quarter of the total, and, as of March 2022, three LATAM countries -Brazil, México, and Peru- are among the top ten in total deaths.
-Less is known about impacts on fertility and migration in the region, but the effect can be expected to be considerable (ECLAC 2021).
+No previous empirical studies have focused on the differential influence of the Covid-19 pandemic on reproductive patterns by socioeconomic status, or on populations suffering from substantial socioeconomic cleavages.
+The countries with the most significant socioeconomic disparities have lagged in providing timely assessments of the consequences of the pandemic, despite institutional efforts to assist them in collecting this information (Binstock et al. 2021).
+Because of inequalities in data availability and quality across countries and subpopulations, the influence of the Covid-19 pandemic on population dynamics is better understood in high-income countries.
+Thus, there is an urgent need to measure these disparities in the rest of the world, particularly in Latin America and the Caribbean (LATAM), where the impact of the pandemic has been sizable.
+Assuming there has been no underreporting, Covid-19-related deaths in LATAM have accounted for approximately one-quarter of the total; and, as of March 2022, three LATAM countries (Brazil, México, and Peru) were among the top 10 countries contributing to the total number of Covid-19 deaths.
+While less is known about impact of the pandemic on fertility and migration in the region, it is likely to be considerable (ECLAC 2021).

-At the individual and household levels, large disparities in the access to crucial resources to cope with the pandemic (e.g., information, savings, social networks) are likely to deepen the potential divergent influence of Covid-19 on fertility patterns across socioeconomic groups.
-Disadvantaged populations have historically been more exposed to the negative consequences of social, economic, and health crises (Mamelund and Dimka 2021; Mamelund, Shelley-Egan, and Rogeberg 2021), and therefore their reproductive patterns are more likely to be affected (Lobkowicz et al. 2021; J. Schneider and Schneider 1996).
-This is likely the case for millions of families in LATAM, a region where more than one of every three persons lives in poverty (ECLAC 2022).
+At the individual and the household level, large disparities in access to crucial resources for coping with the pandemic (e.g., information, savings, social networks) are likely to deepen the potential differences in the influence of the Covid-19 pandemic on fertility patterns across socioeconomic groups.
+As disadvantaged populations have historically been more exposed to the negative consequences of social, economic, and health crises (Mamelund and Dimka 2021; Mamelund, Shelley-Egan, and Rogeberg 2021), their reproductive patterns may be more affected by the pandemic (Lobkowicz et al. 2021; J. Schneider and Schneider 1996).
+This is likely the case for millions of families in LATAM, a region where more than one out of every three people lives in poverty (ECLAC 2022).

-In light of this context, this paper examines the association between the intensity of the Covid-19 pandemic – measured by excess mortality – and relative changes in the total number of births by mother's age and years of schooling at the subnational levels in Brazil and Colombia.
-We rely on more than 30 million vital records (23 million births and 7 million deaths) registered in these two countries from 2015 to 2019 to reconstruct time trends in overall mortality and the number of births by mother's age and education and predict 2020 and 2021.
-These predictions are our baseline for measuring changes in mortality (excess mortality) and relative births changes (rbc).
-Next, we examine trimester data on rbc and excess deaths during 2020 and 2021 and we find differential associations between excess mortality and the number of births by mothers’ years of schooling.
-Whereas the relative change in the number of births to women with eight or more years of schooling seems to be unaffected by excess mortality, the relative change in the number of births to less-educated women, particularly those with less than three years of schooling, displays a positive association with excess mortality.
-We found stronger and reversed-sign associations when we correlate nine-month-lagged excess mortality and the total number of births.
-This association is negative among women with few years of schooling in Brazil and positive in Colombia, and it is null or slightly negative for highly educated women in both countries.
+In light of this context, this paper examines the association between the intensity of the Covid-19 pandemic – measured by excess mortality – and relative changes in the total number of births by maternal age and years of schooling at the subnational levels in Brazil and Colombia.
+We draw on more than 30 million vital records (23 million births and seven million deaths) registered in these two countries from 2015 to 2019 to reconstruct time trends in overall mortality and the number of births by maternal age and education, and to predict these trends for 2020 and 2021.
+These predictions are our baseline for measuring changes in mortality (excess mortality) and relative birth changes (rbc).
+Next, we examine trimester data on rbc and excess deaths during 2020 and 2021, and find differential associations between excess mortality and the number of births by maternal years of schooling.
+Whereas the relative change in the number of births to women with eight or more years of schooling seems to have been unaffected by excess mortality, the relative change in the number of births to less-educated women – particularly to those with less than three years of schooling – appears to be positively associated with excess mortality.
+We observe stronger associations and associations with the reverse sign when we correlate nine-month lagged excess mortality and the total number of births.
+These associations are found to be negative in Brazil and positive in Colombia among less-educated women, and to be null or slightly negative for highly-educated women in both countries.